 Note: If you have a custom CNAME record with host www instead of default records, delete that instead.
-It's not possible to forward a Squarespace domain with a www record in place.

 Forward a subdomain

-The process for forwarding a subdomain also uses a preset in the DNS Settings panel.
+The process for forwarding a subdomain also uses a preset in the DNS settings panel.
 Forwarding a subdomain can be helpful if you want to extend part of your brand, like a store or blog, onto a second site.

-Since a subdomain is an extension of an existing root domain, ensure that you start with the site using that root domain.
+Because a subdomain is an extension of an existing root domain, ensure that you start with the site using that root domain.
 For example, to forward the subdomain “blog.mysite.com,” start by logging into the site using the “mysite.com” root domain.